natehershner/AI-and-ML-Projects/BoundaryClassifier/README.md

 3. **Visualization and Analysis**
    - Visualize the classifier’s performance on an independent test set.
    - Plot the decision regions and overlay the true class boundaries.
-   - Discuss any discrepancies or interesting observations in classification performance when varying the dataset size.

 ---